OpenNebula/marketplace-docs/source/service/oneke.rst

 |

-To expose Kubernetes API you'll need a **kubeconfig** file which in case of RKE2 can be copied from the ``/etc/rancher/rke2/rke2.yaml`` file located on every master nodes, for example:
+To access the Kubernetes API you'll need a **kubeconfig** file which in case of RKE2 can be copied from the ``/etc/rancher/rke2/rke2.yaml`` file located on every master nodes, for example:

 .. prompt:: bash $ auto